tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

 <img title="" src="file:///C:/Users/ty_ta/OneDrive/Desktop/Picture1.png" alt="" width="535" data-align="inline">

-Clicking the button redirects user to the portfolio_detail page.
+Clicking the button redirects the user to the portfolio_detail page.

-**Update the Portfolio Projects to not use a list and use some grid, table or card view.**
+**Update the Portfolio Projects to not use a list and use some grid, table, or card view.**

 The code: